RIPE-NCC/ripe-database-documentation/docs/23.Appendices/03-Appendix-C--RIPE-Database-Query-Server-Response-Codes-and-Messages.md

 Limit of returned objects has been reached.
 The connection is terminated.
 Continued attempts to excessively query the database will result in permanent denial of service.
 See section [Access Control for Queries](../Types-of-Queries/Access-Control-for-Queries/#access-control-for-queries) for more information.

 **%ERROR:203: address passing not allowed**
-The host is not registered as a proxy and is not allowed to pass addresses on the query line (“-V” ag).
+The host is not registered as a proxy and is not allowed to pass addresses on the query line (`-V` ag).
 See section [Access Control for Queries](../Types-of-Queries/Access-Control-for-Queries/#access-control-for-queries) for more information.

 ## Connection Errors